Interview Simona Serban

 One thing I noticed and appreciated is the incredible energy and curiosity people have for art, not just from artists who I work with but also the public and the tenants who encounter the 150 Media Stream in their daily life.
 This curatorial position puts me in touch with communities that have very different views about art making – from developers, contractors and architects to financiers and lawyers.

-Your last solo exhibition at Site:Brooklyn Gallery, Chorus of Idle Footsteps, rearranges selections from past series able to be experienced in unprecedented ways, could you tell us a few details about the intellectual process and what the future holds following this new solo exhibition?
+Your last solo exhibition at Site:Brooklyn Gallery, Chorus of Idle Footsteps, rearranges selections from past series able to be experienced in unprecedented ways.
+Could you tell us a few details about the intellectual process and what the future holds following this new solo exhibition?

 The new project that I’m working on (and very excited about) is much more introspective and autobiographical, and it is devoid of people.
-It is a two-part video series entitled when the East of the day meets the West of the night that explores the physical and ideological distances between China and the United States, and what each represents in me.
+It is a two-part video series entitled when the East of the day meets the West of the night that explores the physical and ideological distances between China and the United States and what each represents in me.
 The first video, filmed last fall in two locations near my previous homes in Beijing and California, looks across the Pacific Ocean.
 The camera slowly moves laterally as the sun descends and ascends in two skies to create an arc-shaped trajectory.
 The dual scenes represent the contemplating and longing for what lies beyond.

-The second video will follow the same format with the rising and setting moon across mountain ranges of both countries – one during the super moon in April in the Rocky Mountains (which is part of the Great Divide that designates the line at which waters flow either to the east and the west), and one near the Himalaya Plateau in China.
+The second video will follow the same format with the rising and setting moon across mountain ranges of both countries – one during the supermoon in April in the Rocky Mountains (which is part of the Great Divide that designates the line at which waters flow either to the east and the west), and one near the Himalaya Plateau in China.
 Having mainly worked solo during the past four years, this new series is more ambitious and challenging in the ways that it involves collaboration with other creative professionals.

-Beyond the videos, the second component of the new project will be a daily postcard exchange between my mother (who lives in Beijing) and I. The postcards will be printed stills from the above video of the two suns.
-Since the video diptych seems to run forward and backward in time, there will be a point where the postcards from two lands will “meet” in the middle, which is right where the two suns appear simultaneously.
+Beyond the videos, the second component of the new project will be a daily postcard exchange between my mother (who lives in Beijing) and me.
+The postcards will be printed stills from the above video of the two suns.
+Since the video diptych seems to run forward and backwards in time, there will be a point where the postcards from two lands will “meet” in the middle, which is right where the two suns appear simultaneously.
 This “meeting” will have great metaphorical and personal significance, and I am in the process of working out the details.
 I’m also very excited to start this daily communication with my mother.

 What is your chief enemy of creativity?

-Being exposed to an endless stream of content in the media-saturated internet culture, there is so much interesting work out there but it’s the law of diminishing returns.
+Being exposed to an endless stream of content in the media-saturated internet culture, there is so much interesting work out there, but it’s the law of diminishing returns.
 Sometimes this makes me question whether I am capable of making something that is truly new or affective.
 I try to turn this kind of insecurity into something more productive by immersing myself into the nuances and details of a project.
-By doing so, I often realize that I don’t need to worry about being more innovative, but instead trust that innovation comes from within.
+By doing so, I often realize that I don’t need to worry about being more innovative but instead trust that innovation comes from within.

 You couldn’t live without…

-I couldn’t live without my camera because of the excitement of experiencing new cultures and places and archiving these experiences, or even going to the exact same spot to shoot at the same time every day.
+I couldn’t live without my camera because of the excitement of experiencing new cultures and places and archiving these experiences or even going to the exact same spot to shoot at the same time every day.
 The world around me never stops changing and evolving into new situations and fragments that happen in front of my lens.